tensorlayer/TensorLayer/docs/modules/prepro.rst

     tl.vis.save_image(result, '_result_fast.png')

-Our experiments show that XXX GPU
+Our experiments show that using Python for data augmentation would not be the training bottleneck

+The code of this tutorial can be found `here <https://github.com/tensorlayer/tensorlayer/tree/master/examples/data_process/tutorial_fast_affine_transform.py>`__.

 .. automodule:: tensorlayer.prepro